FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 * FSI does not support scenarios where resources of different FHIR versions are stored in the same database;
 * When importing data from large ``*.ndjson`` files, the memory consumption may be quite high.
 * When importing STU3 resources, the field ``Patient.deceased`` will always be set to ``true`` if it exists.
 This is caused by an error in the FHIR STU3 specification.
-In case you would like to use FSI with STU3 resources, please contact us.
+In case you would like to use FSI with STU3 resources, please :ref:`contact us<vonk-contact>`.

 Licensing
 ---------